 This is the disease in which bones, skin, and other tissues are overgrown.
-Individuals typically have organs and tissues that grow out of proportion with the rest of their body, and because the overgrowth varies and exhibits no apparent order, it can result in strange and imbalanced features.
+Individuals typically have organs and tissues that grow out of proportion with the rest of their body.
+Because the overgrowth varies and exhibits no apparent order, it can result in strange and imbalanced features.
 No signs of the disorder appear until about 6 to 18 months after birth.

 6. Lesch–Nyhan Syndrome

-LNS is a genetic disorder that affects one in every 380,000 births, nearly all of them boys.
-This results in an overproduction of uric acid,a waste product of normal chemical processes that’s found in blood and urine.
+LNS is a genetic disorder that affects one in every 380,000 births, nearly all of the boys.
+This results in an overproduction of uric acid, a waste product of normal chemical processes that are found in blood and urine.
 The disease also affects neurological function and behavior.
 Individuals exhibit involuntary body movements, like tensing muscles, jerking movements, and flailing limbs.
-Self-mutilating behaviors are also common, including head banging, and lip and finger biting.
+Self-mutilating behaviors are also common, including headbanging, and lip and finger biting.
 Individuals can be given allopurinol to help with gout, but treatments for the neurological and behavioral aspects of the disease remain out of reach.

-Typically, the skin tumors start to emerge in people between the age of 20 and 40, and the growths tend to appear on areas exposed to the sun.
+Typically, skin tumors start to emerge in people between the age of 20 and 40, and the growths tend to appear in areas exposed to the sun.
 Also called Lewandowsky-Lutz dysplasia, there is no known cure, though treatments to scale back the growths are possible.

 10. Uner Tan Syndrome